macgyver2028/testing-app/README.md

 ```

 2. **Access the Application**
-   - The service runs in a private subnet
+   - The service is setup with a load balancer.
+Test by making http request to loadbalancer DNS address.
-   - To test, you may need to:
-     - Set up a bastion host
-     - Configure a load balancer
-     - Use AWS Systems Manager Session Manager

 3. **Verify Application Health**
    - Check CloudWatch logs: